 We also subscribed to an emergency phone call system.
 The "CODE RED" system can call every Bellingham phone number and deliver a specialized warning to all of our customers in minutes.
 If a health hazard ever occurs, the DPW will utilize this system and every other practicable means to notify and protect our customers.
-We have used the CODE RED system to warn residents of relatively minor water main breaks and shut downs, system changes that may trigger dirty water at customer taps, as well as for routine activities like calling in our long list of snow plow vendors.
-We hope we never have to use this system to issue a boil water order or a do not drink order, but it is very comforting to know that we have the tool to help us protect the health of our customers in case of a major crisis.
+We used the CODE RED system to warn residents of relatively minor water main breaks and shutdowns, system changes that may trigger dirty water at customer taps, as well as for important notices unrelated to drinking water.
+We hope we never have to use this system to issue a "boil water order" or a "do not drink order", but it is very comforting to know that we have the tool to help us protect the health of our customers in case of a major crisis.